clemissile/symfony-vue-starter/README.md

 $ docker-compose up
 ```

-Server will be accessible at http://localhost:8888 and Redis caché will
-be available
+In each case, it will start a server accessible at http://localhost:8000

 ## Vue development